Hair Loss

 For many years, conventional treatments for autoimmune hair loss have included:

-- Topical corticosteroids: These anti-inflammatory medications can reduce immune activity in the scalp, often used for localized patches.
+• Topical corticosteroids: These anti-inflammatory medications can reduce immune activity in the scalp, often used for localized patches.

-Introducing JAK Inhibitors: A Targeted Approach to Hair Regrowth
+Introducing JAK Inhibitors: A Targeted Approach

-How JAK Inhibitors Work
+How Do JAK Inhibitors Work?

 Key JAK Inhibitors for Autoimmune Hair Loss